Raytheon Quarterbacks Veterans 'Salute to Service' at Patriots-Broncos Game

 "I'm so happy that you're here for this game tonight because of the special spirit and karma that you bring here to our great stadium," Kraft told the crowd.
 "I think there are three groups of people that are underappreciated in our society, and they're police and firemen, nurses, and people who serve in the armed services.
 We don't give them the proper recognition and respect as a country…We thank you for all you do for our country."

 During the pre-game reception, veterans and their supporters met New England Patriots legend and Hall of Famer Gino Cappelletti, who reflected on their patriotism in service to the nation.

 “They all are so positive,” he said of the veterans.
 “The ability to live and overcome is something I just have to sit back and admire.
 They are truly inspirational.”

-“It’s an overwhelming experience,” said Patrick Cornell, 27, of Salem State University, who’s currently serving in the Massachusetts National Guard as a staff sergeant.
+“It’s an overwhelming experience,” said Patrick Cornell, a 27-year-old staff sergeant in the Massachusetts National Guard.
 “Being able to go out and see a stadium flooded with people who are supportive of veterans is extremely heartwarming.”